 • Weight: 265g

-Built from the ground up for cameras with smaller sensors, the Sigma 30mm F1.4 DC DN Contemporary produces an equivalent focal length of 45mm when mounted to a Sony E-mount camera, making it an excellent choice of walk-around lens.
+Built from the ground up for cameras with smaller sensors, the Sigma 30mm F1.4 DC DN Contemporary produces an equivalent focal length of 45mm when combined with a Sony E-mount camera, making it an excellent choice of walk-around lens.
 Even though it weighs just 265g, the lens has a relatively sophisticated construction of nine elements in seven groups, including two rear aspherical elements, and treatment with Sigma’s Super Multi-Layer coating.

-In use, the lens impresses.
+In use, the lens impressed me.
 Its nine aperture blades deliver soft, rounded bokeh in shallow depth of field, and our testing found it reasonably quick to focus on a Sony A6300 – not as snappy as Sony’s own lenses, but certainly fast enough.
 It’s quiet, but there is an audible clunk when it engages focus, meaning it’s probably not the best choice for video.

 Sharpness, when you nail the focus, really is excellent.
 This is a lens that’s begging to be used wide open, and your reward for doing so will be crisp and punchy images, with great central sharpness and beautifully blurred backgrounds.